 After contact with the Portuguese around 1585, Bali was inserted into European sailing charts.
 This led to a Dutch expedition to the island in 1597 AD.
 After This initial explorative expedition, the Dutch East India Company established its presence here in 1602, thus setting the stage for colonial rule.

 Western tourism began in 1930, when a KPM steamship line started encouraging Westerners to go to Bali on vacation.
-Hundreds of visitors came to see the beautiful island every month.
+Hundreds of visitors came to experience the unique culture of the island.
 Nowadays tourism flourishes with up to 400,000 visitors to the island of the gods every month.
 Read more here…

 Jembrana – the regency that Medewi Manor is situated – spans the North West region of Bali and remains one of the most isolated and untouched areas.
 Today, most travelers pass through the region on buses, along the 134 km road from Denpasar to Gilimanuk.
 The regency offers an utterly unique dance and gamelan tradition.
 Its isolation is also truly unique when compared with other tourist areas of Bali.
 Jembrana boasts a series of stunning sea and inland temples.
 It is home to some of Bali’s best waves that break from top to bottom and features a 71 km stretch of highway paralleling a coast lined with rocky, black-sand beaches.
 It is simply idyllic.